ibexa/documentation-developer/docs/content_management/field_types/type_and_value.md

 ### Field Definition handling

-A custom field type is used in a Field definition of a custom content type.
+A custom field type is used in a field definition of a custom content type.
 You can additionally provide [settings for the field type](#field-type-settings) and a [validator configuration](field_type_validation.md).
 Since the public PHP API cannot know anything about these, their handling is delegated to the field type itself through the following methods:

 #### `getFieldTypeIdentifier()`

-Returns a unique identifier for the custom field type which is used to assign the type to a Field definition.
+Returns a unique identifier for the custom field type which is used to assign the type to a field definition.
 By convention it should be prefixed by a unique vendor shortcut (e.g. `ibexa` for [[= product_name =]]).

 #### `getSettingsSchema()`